LazLr/paris_events_aggregator/README.md

 - **Streamlit features**: I soon discovered that this package is super easy and fun to use!
 I tried to find use cases to cover different features: interactive user inputs, plotting, lottie import, app formatting, ...
 The website [documentation](https://docs.streamlit.io) is great and was enough for me to achieve what I wanted.
 - **Geovisualization**: I used `Pydeck` to include advanced mapping plotting capabilities (well, mostly a beautiful and interactive map).
 As I want a bit further than `Streamlit` st.map, I had to put some extra work.

+#### 3) Making it live:

+I used `pipreqs` to create a `requirements.txt` file Streamlit could use, created a Streamlit account, clicked on New App and copy/paste the link to this repo.
+Less than the time needed for my tea to infuse.

 ## ⏭ Potential Next Steps:

 - Include other data sources to offer more options (e.g. more events, restaurants, movie releases, ...).